Louis-Gonzalez/starterPack/README.md

 npm install --save-dev prettier

 the command to run the linter is : `npx prettier --write .` ou `npm run format` in your terminal

+### for Pinia Store :

+npm i pinia @pinia/nuxt

+Thanks to pinia, I've done an authentication on an api that returns a token and a set of user data. (https://dummyjson.com) I've integrated it into the navigation bar for behavior.

+### Middleware :

+coming soon

 ### for I18N :